-4. The Purpose and Significance of God’s Work in the Age of Grace
+4. The purpose and significance of God’s work in the Age of Grace

 Bible Verses for Reference:

-For God sent not his Son into the world to condemn the world; but that the world through him might be saved (Jhn 3:17).
+“For God sent not His Son into the world to condemn the world; but that the world through Him might be saved” (Jhn 3:17).

 Relevant Words of God:

 The work Jesus did was in accordance with the needs of man in that age.
 His task was to redeem humanity, to forgive them their sins, and so His disposition was wholly one of humility, patience, love, piety, forbearance, mercy, and lovingkindness.
-He blessed humanity richly and brought them grace in abundance, and all the things that they could possibly enjoy, He gave them for their enjoyment: peace and happiness, His tolerance and love, His mercy and lovingkindness.
-In those days, all that man encountered was an abundance of things to enjoy: Their hearts were at peace and reassured, their spirits were consoled, and they were sustained by the Savior Jesus.
-That they could obtain these things was a consequence of the age in which they lived.
-In the Age of Grace, man had already undergone Satan’s corruption, and so the work of redeeming all humanity required an abundance of grace, infinite forbearance and patience, and even more, an offering sufficient to atone for humanity’s sins, in order to arrive at its effect.
-What humanity saw in the Age of Grace was merely My offering of atonement for the sins of humanity, that is, Jesus.
-All they knew was that God could be merciful and forbearing, and all they saw was Jesus’ mercy and lovingkindness.
-This was entirely because they lived in the Age of Grace.
-And so, before they could be redeemed, they had to enjoy the many kinds of grace that Jesus bestowed on them; only this was beneficial to them.
+He brought to humanity abundant grace and blessings, and all the things that people could possibly enjoy, He gave to them for their enjoyment: peace and happiness, His tolerance and love, His mercy and lovingkindness.
+At the time, the abundance of things to enjoy that people were faced with—the sense of peace and security within their hearts, the feeling of reassurance within their spirits, and their dependence on Jesus the Savior—was all down to the age in which they lived.
+In the Age of Grace, man had already been corrupted by Satan, and so to achieve the work of redeeming all humanity required an abundance of grace, infinite forbearance and patience, and even more than that, an offering sufficient to atone for humanity’s sins, in order to have an effect.
+What humanity saw in the Age of Grace was merely My offering of atonement for the sins of humanity: Jesus.
+All they knew was that God could be merciful and forbearing, and all they saw was the mercy and lovingkindness of Jesus.
+This was entirely because they were born in the Age of Grace.
+And so, before they could be redeemed, they had to enjoy the many kinds of grace that Jesus bestowed on them in order to benefit from it.
 This way, they could be forgiven of their sins through their enjoyment of grace, and could also have the chance to be redeemed through enjoying Jesus’ forbearance and patience.
-Only through Jesus’ forbearance and patience did they win the right to receive forgiveness and enjoy the abundance of grace bestowed by Jesus—just as Jesus said, “I have come to redeem not the righteous but sinners, to allow sinners to be forgiven of their sins.”
-If Jesus had been incarnated with the disposition of judgment, curse, and intolerance of man’s offenses, then man would never have had the chance to be redeemed, and would then have remained forever sinful.
+Only through Jesus’ forbearance and patience did they win the right to receive forgiveness and enjoy the abundance of grace bestowed by Jesus.
+Just as Jesus said: I have come to redeem not the righteous but sinners, to allow sinners to be forgiven of their sins.
+If, when He became flesh, Jesus had brought the disposition of judgment, curse, and intolerance of man’s offenses, then man would never have had the chance to be redeemed, and would have remained forever sinful.
 Had this been so, the six-thousand-year management plan would have come to a stop in the Age of Law, and the Age of Law would have been prolonged for six thousand years.
 Man’s sins would only have grown more numerous and more grievous, and the creation of humanity would have been for naught.
 Men would only have been able to serve Jehovah under the law, but their sins would have exceeded those of the first created humans.
-The more Jesus loved mankind, forgiving them their sins and bringing unto them enough mercy and lovingkindness, the more mankind gained the capacity to be saved, to be called the lost lambs that Jesus bought back at a great price.
-Satan could not meddle in this work, because Jesus treated His followers as a loving mother treats the infant in her bosom.
-He did not grow angry at them or despise them, but was full of consolation; He never flew into a rage in their midst, but forbore with their sins and turned a blind eye to their foolishness and ignorance, to the point of saying, “Forgive others seventy times seven times.”
-So His heart transformed the hearts of others.
-It was in this way that the people received forgiveness of sins through His forbearance.
+The more Jesus loved mankind, forgiving them their sins and bringing unto them sufficient mercy and lovingkindness, the more mankind was entitled to be saved by Jesus, to be called the lost lambs that Jesus bought back at a great price.
+Satan could not meddle in this work, for Jesus treated His followers as a loving mother treats the infant at her bosom.
+He did not grow angry or disdainful toward them, but was full of comfort; He never flew into a rage among them, but forbore with their sins and turned a blind eye to their foolishness and ignorance, to the point of saying, “Forgive others seventy times seven times.”
+Thus were the hearts of others transformed by His heart, and only thus did people receive forgiveness of their sins through His forbearance.

-from “The True Story Behind Work in the Age of Redemption” in The Word Appears in the Flesh
+Excerpted from “The True Story Behind the Work of the Age of Redemption” in The Word Appears in the Flesh

-Though Jesus in His incarnation was utterly without emotion, He always comforted His disciples, provided for them, helped them, and sustained them.
-However much work He did or however much suffering He endured, He never made excessive demands of the people, but was always patient and forbearing of their sins, such that people in the Age of Grace affectionately called Him “the lovable Savior Jesus.”
+Though Jesus in His incarnation was utterly without emotion, He always comforted His disciples, provided for them, helped them, and supported them.
+However much work He did, or however much suffering He endured, He never made excessive demands of people, but was always patient and forbearing of their sins, such that the people of the Age of Grace affectionately called Him “the lovable Savior Jesus.”
 To the people of that time—to all people—what Jesus had and was, was mercy and lovingkindness.
-He never remembered people’s transgressions, and His treatment of them was not based on their transgressions.
-Because that was a different age, He often bestowed plentiful food and drink upon the people so that they could eat their fill.
+He never remembered people’s transgressions, and His treatment of them was never based on their transgressions.
+Because that was a different age, He often bestowed plentiful food upon people so that they could eat their fill.
 He treated all His followers with grace, healing the sick, driving out demons, raising the dead.
-In order that the people might believe in Him and see that all that He did was done earnestly and sincerely, He went so far as to resurrect a rotting corpse, showing them that in His hands even the dead could come back to life.
-In this way He endured silently and did His work of redemption in their midst.
+In order that people might believe in Him and see that all that He did was done earnestly and sincerely, He went so far as to resurrect a rotting corpse, showing them that in His hands even the dead could come back to life.
+In this way He endured silently and carried out His work of redemption among them.
 Even before He was nailed to the cross, Jesus had already taken upon Himself the sins of humanity and become a sin offering for mankind.
-Even before being crucified, He had already opened the way to the cross in order to redeem mankind.
-At last He was nailed to the cross, sacrificing Himself for the sake of the cross, and He bestowed all of His mercy, lovingkindness, and holiness upon mankind.
-To humanity He was always tolerant, never vengeful, but forgave them their sins, exhorted them to repent, and taught them to have patience, forbearance, and love, to follow in His footsteps and sacrifice themselves for the sake of the cross.
+Even before being crucified, He had opened the way to the cross in order to redeem mankind.
+Ultimately, He was nailed to the cross, sacrificing Himself for the sake of the cross, and He bestowed all of His mercy, lovingkindness, and holiness upon mankind.
+Toward humanity, He was always tolerant, never vengeful, forgiving them their sins, exhorting them to repent, and teaching them to have patience, forbearance, and love, to follow in His footsteps and sacrifice themselves for the sake of the cross.
 His love for the brothers and sisters exceeded His love for Mary.
-The work that He did took as its principle healing the people and driving out demons, all for the sake of His redemption.
+The work that He did took as its principle healing the sick and driving out demons, all for the sake of His redemption.
 No matter where He went, He treated all who followed Him with grace.
-He made the poor rich, the lame walk, the blind see, and the deaf hear; He even invited the lowliest, destitute ones, the sinners, to sit at the same table with Him, never shunning them but always being patient, even saying, “When a shepherd loses one sheep out of a hundred, he will leave behind the ninety-nine to seek the one lost sheep, and when he finds it he will rejoice greatly.”
+He made the poor rich, the lame walk, the blind see, and the deaf hear.
+He even invited the lowliest, destitute ones, the sinners, to sit at the same table with Him, never shunning them but always being patient, even saying: When a shepherd loses one sheep out of a hundred, he will leave behind the ninety-nine to seek the one lost sheep, and when he finds it he will rejoice greatly.
 He loved His followers as a ewe loves her lambs.
 Though they were foolish and ignorant, and were sinners in His eyes, and furthermore were the humblest members of society, He considered these sinners—men whom others despised—as the apple of His eye.
 Since He favored them, He gave up His life for them, as a lamb was offered up on the altar.
 He went about in their midst as if He were their servant, letting them use Him and slaughter Him, submitting to them unconditionally.
-To His followers He was the lovable Savior Jesus, but to the Pharisees, who lectured the people from a high pedestal, He showed not mercy and lovingkindness, but loathing and resentment.
-He did not do much work among the Pharisees, only occasionally lecturing and rebuking them; He did not go about in their midst doing the work of redemption, nor performing signs and wonders.
+To His followers He was the lovable Savior Jesus, but to the Pharisees, who lectured people from a high pedestal, He showed not mercy and lovingkindness, but loathing and resentment.
+He did not do much work among the Pharisees, only occasionally lecturing and rebuking them; He did not go about in their midst doing the work of redemption, nor did He perform signs and wonders.
 He bestowed all His mercy and lovingkindness upon His followers, enduring for the sake of these sinners till the very end, when He was nailed to the cross, and suffering every humiliation until He had fully redeemed all humanity.
 This was the sum total of His work.

-from “The True Story Behind Work in the Age of Redemption” in The Word Appears in the Flesh
+Excerpted from “The True Story Behind the Work of the Age of Redemption” in The Word Appears in the Flesh

-from “The Savior Has Already Returned Upon a ‘White Cloud’” in The Word Appears in the Flesh
+Excerpted from “The Savior Has Already Returned Upon a ‘White Cloud’” in The Word Appears in the Flesh

 At the time Jesus’ work was the redemption of all mankind.
 The sins of all who believed in Him were forgiven; as long as you believed in Him, He would redeem you; if you believed in Him, you were no longer a sinner, you were relieved of your sins.
 This is what it meant to be saved, and to be justified by faith.
 Yet in those who believed, there remained that which was rebellious and opposed God, and which still had to be slowly removed.
 Salvation did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins: Provided you believed, you would never more be of sin.

-from “The Vision of God’s Work (2)” in The Word Appears in the Flesh
+Excerpted from “The Vision of God’s Work (2)” in The Word Appears in the Flesh